 by Nate Naversen

 This is a story of how I got my first job with the Walt Disney company.
 It’s a story of perseverance and how I managed to turn failure into success in my job search.
 Now just for clarification’s sake I don’t consider myself any better or any more qualified than anyone else just because I was successful in getting hired by Disney.
 Indeed, there are many more qualified candidates than I. But I was probably more persistent than most, and that was what made the difference for me in this case.
 It was a good lesson to learn, and I hope to pass on my experience to you.
-Please do not take this advice as a way to get the Disney company to hire you.
-Too many people put Disney on a pedestal and sacrifice good jobs at other companies for not-so-good jobs at Disney.
-My hope is that this article will help put you in a good frame of mind to be successful in any future job search.
+This advice is actually not how to get the Disney company to hire you.
+My hope instead is that this article will help put you in a good frame of mind to be successful in any future job search.
 In this great country of opportunity, no goal is too high for those of you who dream big.

-Let me just say first of all that I remember visiting Disneyland as a 10 year old thinking, “Wow!
+Let me just say first of all that I remember visiting Disneyland as a ten-year- old thinking, “Wow!
 Wouldn’t it be great to work here some day!”
-Later I shrugged away any such ideas as a kids’ fantasy.
-Well, it was later the following during my second year in college that I got a call from my good friend, Will, who was then attending Washington State.
+Later I shrugged away any such ideas as a childhood fantasy.
+Well, it was later during my second year in college that I got a call from my good friend, Will, who was then attending Washington State.
 He told me he had just been accepted into the Disneyland College Program, and that he would be spending his summer down in Anaheim working at Disneyland.
-“Such fun,” I thought.
+“Such fun!”
+I thought.
 I already had a job that summer as a competitive swim coach which I truly enjoyed, but the seed had been planted.
-This was the first time that it dawned on me that people actually do have amazing jobs. . . that it is truly possible to have a career that you are excited about.
+This was the first time that it dawned on me that people actually do have amazing jobs; that it is truly possible to have a career that you are excited about.
 After all, I was very excited about Disney, as so many are, so why couldn’t I go work there?
 Truly, there was nothing stopping me short of going out and getting it.

 The following January I attempted to get into the Disneyland college program.
 Right off the bat I ran into a slight problem, though.
-You see, I went to the University of Colorado, but Disneyland only recruited in the Pacific states.
+You see, I went to the University of Colorado in the middle of the country, but Disneyland only recruited from colleges and universities in the Pacific states.
 It took a little doing, but soon I was able to convince my parents to help me to purchase a plane ticket from Colorado to Pullman, Washington where Disney recruited (and my friend Will could house me for the weekend.)

-Well, when I went into Disney’s recruitment presentation, and it was like my worst nightmare come-true.
-There I sat in a room full of 200 other college students who looked exactly like me !
-The Disneyland College program only accepted about 150 students each summer, and this was one of only 30 universities they recruited from!
+Well, when I went into Disney’s recruitment presentation, and it was like my worst nightmare had just come-true.
+There I sat in a room full of two hundred other college students who looked exactly like me!
+The Disneyland College program only accepted about one hundred fifty students each summer, and this was one of only thirty universities they recruited from!
 Surely, the odds would be slim for me.
 Steadfast in my determination, I watched the presentation and signed up for an interview, but with a lot less confidence than I had at first.

-Now the interview the next morning was truly what I would consider a stress interview.
+Now the interview the next morning was truly what I would consider a “stress” interview.
 Because of the number of people who were applying for the job and the amount of time the recruiters had, interviews were conducted four at a time.
 There was a small room, where four potential Disney cast members went in and were asked questions by one interviewer.
 Also, because of the time constraints, the entire interview was conducted in only twenty minutes.
 One wrong comment could earn you a hidden “X” next to your name, spelling certain disaster for anyone hoping to be hired that summer.
-Will told me that the recruiter would either pick one of the four candidates for the job, or choose not to choose any of the four.
+Will told me that the recruiter would either pick one of the four candidates for the job, or choose none at all.
 Now those are some great odds to defy!

 When I arrived, it was just as I had been told.
-There were four of us: two boys, and two girls.
+There were four of us: Two boys, and two girls.
 The first girl was definitely dressed for success with a nice green dress on and a little binder clip board.
-The second girl, who I later met again down at Disneyland was even more well dressed than the first girl.
+The second girl, whom I later met again down at Disneyland was even more well-dressed than the first girl.
 She wore a funky designer dress and had her hair done up in a business-style crop.
 The young man impressed me less than the others because he wore old pants and muddy work boots.
 He surely could not impress an interviewer dressed like that?
-His lack of good interview appearance wasn’t comforting to me at all though: first of all, he seemed very nice; and second of all, I knew I had to beat all three of them to win the job.
+His lack of good interview appearance wasn’t comforting to me at all though.
+First of all, he seemed very nice; and second of all, I knew I had to beat all three of them to win the job.
 What a task!

 During the interview the first girl made a critical mistake.
 When asked why she wanted to work at Disneyland, she said, “Well, it’s either Disneyland or an Alaskan fish cannery, and I really don’t want to clean fish all summer.”
 It was a terrible answer in my opinion, and I judged from frowning expression on the interviewer’s face that he probably was going to put an “X” by her name with that comment.
 The young man in the interview turned out to be a nice fellow, but he was a little less refined than the rest of us, so I assumed we would probably beat him out too.

-But in the midst of my disappointment I got an idea. . . a glimmer of hope to hang on to.
+But in the midst of my disappointment I got an idea.
+It was a glimmer of hope to hang on to.
 I put myself in the shoes of all the other college students in my position and asked myself what would they do when they got a thin envelope?
-Well, I figured they’d do what any sane person would do. . .shrug their shoulders, say, “Oh well, I tried,” and go find another summer job.
-In my thinking, 900 people just took themselves out of the competition.
+Well, I figured they’d do what any sane person would do: Shrug their shoulders, say, “Oh well, I tried,” and go find another summer job.
+In my thinking, nine hundred people just took themselves out of the competition.